Writing a legally binding Will is not difficult. You just need to understand and follow the requirements.

 If you have dependent or minor children, you should name a guardian to care for them if you are the last surviving parent or the surviving parent is not fit to care for them.
 This is very important.
 If you don’t name one, the court will appoint someone.

-Choose someone close to you and your children and be ready to take on the responsibilities of raising them until they turn eighteen.
+Choose someone close to you and your children.
+The guardian should be ready to take on the responsibilities of raising your child/children until they turn eighteen.
 Before you take this decision, discuss it with your children and the potential guardian.
 Also, consider appointing an alternate guardian if something happens to your first choice.

 After writing your Will, ask two people who are not beneficiaries in your will to serve as witnesses.
 Your witnesses must be over eighteen years old.
 You’ll sign and date the Will in their presence and have them do the same.
 Have your Will notarized if your state requires it (e.g., Quebec)?
 Although, most states don’t.